JamesMokua/Whatsapp-Clone/README.md

 # Whatsapp-Clone
-Whatsapp application made in React Native
+A Whatsapp clone application made in React Native